Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 where $P(ak-i,r)$ is the number of partition of $ak-i$ into $r$ non-negative numbers.
 The index $i$ ranges from $0$ to $ak$.
 That is, $\gr_i$ is isomorphic to the sub-vector space where $\O(n)$ appears with multiplicity exactly $i$.
 The Loewy length is $\ell \ell(k)=ak$.
 The Hilbert polynomial is

 The weight polynomial is

-\begin{proposition} The Loewy filtration is finitely generated.
-Moreover, it equals to the filtration by vanishing order along the fixed locus $E$ of the action of $U$. \end{proposition} \begin{proof} The fixed locus $E$ of the action of $H^0(\P^1,\O(n))^{\oplus r}$ is the reduced divisor corresponding to the quotient
+Using the vanishing order filtration as defined in Section \ref{vanishing_order}, we now show that the Loewy filtration is finitely generated. \begin{proposition} The Loewy filtration equals the filtration by vanishing order along the fixed locus.
+Moreover, it is finitely generated. \end{proposition} \begin{proof} The fixed locus $E$ of the action of $H^0(\P^1,\O(n))^{\oplus r}$ is the reduced divisor corresponding to the quotient

 because $\O(n)$ is the maximal sub-vector bundle of $\O^{\oplus r}\oplus \O(n)$ which is $H^0(\P^1,\O(n))^{\oplus r}$ invariant.
 A section of $kL$ vanishes along $E$ if and only if it is in the kernel of $\Sym^k (\pi)$, so the Loewy filtration equals the filtration by vanishing order along $E$.
-The Rees algebra of this filtration is isomorphic to
+The Rees algebra of this filtration is isomorphic to This is finitely generated using the same argument as Proposition \ref{fg}.

-This is finitely generated because $X$ is a toric variety. \end{proof} Counting the number of partitions of an integer is well-known to be a difficult problem, in the sequel we will carry out the computation in some special cases. \end{subsection}
+\end{proof} Counting the number of partitions of an integer is well-known to be a difficult problem, in the sequel we will carry out the computation in some special cases. \end{subsection}

 \begin{subsection}{Projective bundles $\P (\O\oplus \O \oplus \O(n))$ over $\P^1$} Keeping the notation of the previous section, take $s=1$ and $r=2$.
 In particular, $P(ak-i,2)=ak-i+1$.
 The variety $X$ now has dimension 3.
 In this set up, the Hilbert polynomial is